Rashidov01/42_hackathon/app/api/README.md

 ```
 OR
 to avoid updating database and waiting 35 min, just make a patch request to our api on the endpoint ```/api/update``` to install all of our local info on the database

+## Auth
+to authenticate a user after extracting the code from 42 authentication, make a post request to the endpoint ```/api/auth``` by including the code as a header with the request as a bearer token, then you will receive a new encoded token that is used to communicate between the backend and frontend to identify the logged in user.

+to get the current logged in user send the provided token mentioned up there in the request in the header as a bearer token to the endpoint ```/api/users/me``` and you'll get the info of that user.